vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 HTTP Status 200 will be returned when successfully registered.
 Any exception thrown by `registerMeal` will result in an HTTP error code.

 #### Core
-When `registerMeal` command is being handled it must read the Restaurant Aggregate from the repository, register the meal and persist it.
+When `registerMeal` command is being handled it must read the Restaurant Aggregate from the repository, register the meal, and persist it.

 ````groovy
 class RestaurantApplicationServiceSpec extends Specification {